grug-lang/grug-for-python/README.md

 You can additionally pass `--whitelisted-test=f32_too_big` if you only want to run the test called `f32_too_big`.

 Alternatively, you can *walk* through the tests and set breakpoints by installing the [Python Debugger](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy) VS Code extension.
 Hit `F5` to run all tests.
 You can edit `.vscode/launch.json` if you want to pass `--whitelisted-test=f32_too_big`.

+## Type checking

+Run `pyright` in the terminal to type check the Python code.
+Pyright can be installed using `sudo npm install -g pyright`.